gregogalante/evnt/README.md

 ### Command

 Commands are used to run single tasks on the system.
-It's like a controller on an MVC architecture without the communication with the client.
+It's like a controller on an MVC architecture.

 Every command has three steps to execute: